dannychrost/computer-vision-proj/README.md

 1. `extractor2.py`

 - Reads the urls from `IMDb-Face.csv`.
-- Downloads celebrity images from IMDb and organizes them into a local directory.
+- Downloads celebrity images from IMDb's dataset and organizes them into a local directory.

 2. `process6.py`